Atlanta Fall Guide :: Where to Go Apple Picking

 Location: Ellijay, GA

 Description: Admission includes a tractor ride to and from the orchard, one apple, a cup of cider, an apple cider doughnut, three flowers, animals at the Orchard, tractor tire swings, rock and pumpkin painting, and a new play area for the kids.
 Orchard visits are available Saturdays and Sundays from September to November.
-Not all apples are available for U-pick.
 There is also a pumpkin patch in October that includes monster-sized pumpkins.

 Cost: Check the website for pricing.